gvwilson/sensibleadventures/iffy/iffy.md

 "Affin' hell!"
 Uncle Jack roared.

 Needle guns crackled
-as two of the Marines turned and returned fire.
+as two of the Marines spun around and returned fire.
 "Go!" the sergeant ordered,
 shoving them one by one toward the door at the end of the corridor.